xcp-ng/xcp-ng-org/docs/vms/vms.md

 This procedure will **not** install the management agent.
 You will to install them using the XenServer tools installer.
 :::

-The "Manage Citrix PV drivers via Windows Update" option is therefore not a complete solution if you need the guest metrics from the management agent.
-However it may be a convenient way to get future driver updates if you wish so.
+The **Manage Citrix PV drivers via Windows Update** option is therefore not a complete solution if you need the guest metrics from the management agent.
+However, it may be a convenient way to get future driver updates if you wish so.

 :::warning
-If the "Manage Citrix PV drivers via Windows Update" option is enabled, the XenServer VM Tools package may defer driver installation to Windows Update instead.
+If the **Manage Citrix PV drivers via Windows Update** option is enabled, the XenServer VM Tools package may defer driver installation to Windows Update instead.
 Make sure to check **Install I/O Drivers Now** during tools installation if you want to explicitly update the current drivers.
 :::